 When you click on Curriculum from the left menu, you'll be taken to the Curriculum index page.
 From there, you can access:

-Click Courses to see the Base Curriculum and the courses at your school.
-Once you click Course, you will be taken to the Course Grid Page (shown below).
+Click Courses to see the courses at your school and the Base Curriculum.
+Once you click Courses, you will be taken to the Course Grid page (shown below).
 From this page you can:

-- See courses from other years at your school
+- Access courses from past years at your school

 - See what courses are recommended